Mangala-Manmatharaja/HTML-Projects/README.md

 ## 📜 License

-This collection is [MIT Licensed](/LICENSE).
+This collection is [MIT Licensed].
 Feel free to use any code as reference.

 ---